 132. Since the initial adoption of SSAP No. 104, subsequent revisions were effective as follows:

-ASU 2024-01 Compensation—Stock Compensation (Topic 718), Scope Application of Profits Interest and Similar Awards ASU 2019-08, Compensation—Stock Compensation (Topic 718) and Revenue from Contracts with Customers (Topic 606): Codification Improvements—Share-Based Consideration Payable to a Customer.
+ASU 2024-01 Compensation—Stock Compensation (Topic 718), Scope Application of Profits Interest and Similar Awards was adopted with modifications.
+This SAP clarification is effective December 31, 2025.

+ASU 2019-08, Compensation—Stock Compensation (Topic 718) and Revenue from Contracts with Customers (Topic 606): Codification Improvements—Share-Based Consideration Payable to a Customer.
 The SAP clarification is effective August 10, 2022.

 Staff Review Completed by: